-Profit price: The price at which the take profit order triggers, specified by you.
+Trigger price: The price at which the take profit order triggers, specified by you.

-The profit price can be set in terms of absolute price or as a percentage.
+The trigger price can be set in terms of absolute price or as a percentage.
 As with stop orders, take profit orders can also be used to open positions (see examples for illustration).
 It is important to note that your take profit order is not directly tied to a position (not reduce only) but is an independent order and if you exit a position in an alternate way the take profit must also be manually cancelled.

 Regular limit orders can also be used as a way to take profits.
 Here is how the two order types differ: